JungKoo Kang

 How did you meet your first love?

 In my time, most people would be introduced to each other, get married, and have children.
 Nowadays, many people believe there must be a connection between the two.
-When Korea was poor, continuing with life and surviving was the priority over feelings.
-But as life went on and I had kids, 60 years quickly passed.
+When Korea was poor, continuing to live and survive was the priority over feelings.
+As life went on and I had kids, 60 years quickly passed.

 You’ve had a lot of experience volunteering for Korean organizations in Koreatown.
 What are some problems you’ve seen while volunteering, and what makes everything worthwhile?